 Facebook to Offer Users New Way to Insult Friends and Family

 Earlier this week, Facebook announced plans to introduce a new “dislike” feature alongside its traditional “like” button.
-The new button will appear beside the thumbs-up icon included as part of all posts on its website, offering users a new way to insult their friends and family.
+The new button will appear beside the thumbs-up icon included as part of all posts on its site, offering users a new way to insult their friends and family.

 “Now I can finally tell people what I really think of all those dead-parent posts,” said Clarissa, a Facebook user in Los Angeles, responding to the news.
 “Because I can’t stand those fucking posts, especially when they have spelling and grammatical errors.
 A dangling participle is no way to honor your dead mother.”